CME information and disclosures

 - Clinical features

-- Clinical features can mimic those of viral infections, although fever is typically absent.
+- Clinical features: can mimic those of viral infections, although fever is typically absent.

 - Onset: typically > 1 hour after exposure to the culprit drug